Mortgage Calculator

 What is a Mortgage?

-A mortgage is a long-term financial agreement that allows individuals or businesses to purchase property or land without paying the full amount upfront.
-Instead of paying in cash, buyers borrow from a lender, typically a bank or financial institution, and agree to repay the loan over time under specified terms.
-A mortgage is both a loan and a legal contract.
-The property serves as collateral, giving the lender a legal claim if the borrower defaults.
-This structure reduces the lender's risk and makes property ownership more accessible.
+A mortgage is a long-term loan (typically 20 to 30 years) that allows individuals or businesses to purchase land or property without paying the full amount up front.
+Instead of paying for the property in cash, buyers borrow money from a lender, typically a bank or financial institution, and agree to repay the loan with interest over time.
+A mortgage is both a loan and a legal contract, with the property serving as collateral that gives the lender a legal claim if the borrower fails to repay.
+This structure reduces the lender’s risk while making land and property ownership more accessible to borrowers.

 How a Mortgage Works

-When a mortgage is established, two essential elements come together: funds and trust.
-The lender provides the funds to buy the property, while the borrower agrees to repay the loan through scheduled monthly payments over an agreed period, often spanning many years.
-Each installment typically includes two main parts: repayment of the principal (the original amount borrowed) and interest charged for using the lender's funds.
-Over time, the remaining balance decreases steadily until the loan is fully paid off, at which point the borrower owns the property outright, free of any lender claims.
+When a mortgage is created, two primary components come together: capital (funds) and trust (commitment).
+The lender provides funds to the borrower to purchase the property, and the borrower agrees to repay the loan, including interest, through scheduled monthly payments over a set period (typically 20 to 30 years).
+Each payment typically includes two main parts: the principal (the original amount borrowed) and the interest (the fee for using the lender’s capital).
+In the early years, most of each payment goes toward interest, with only small amounts applied to the principal.
+Over time, the remaining balance decreases steadily until the loan is fully paid off, at which point the borrower owns the property outright, free of any lender’s claims.

 Advantages of Mortgage Loans